the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 - Junior RSE: These are persons that have just started, but generally speaking they should have the skills to contribute to software projects
 - Senior RSE: They have gained experienced and can set the examples in the software project.
 - Principal RSE: Their actual job description varies a lot.
-These can be professors or group leaders and are often people bringing in the money that sustains the project.
-Generally speaking, they do not need to know the day-to-day tasks but should know the direction that is required for their project.
+These may be RSE team leaders based in a professional services type role, or they may be professors or research group leaders based in a more academic-focused role.
+They are often the people responsible for bringing in the money that suports new projects and sustains existing projects.
+Generally speaking, they do not need to to be actively involved in the day-to-day technical tasks but they should be able to guide projects from both a technical and research perspective.

 The required skills are distributed according to this table First Dimension: Career path e.g. Junior RSE -> Senior RSE -> PI scale (1->6) (less -> lot)